INT2ECALL/awesome-cloud-security/readme.md

 - [nuclei](https://github.com/projectdiscovery/nuclei) - Fast and customisable vulnerability scanner based on simple YAML based DSL.
 - [chart-testing](https://github.com/helm/chart-testing) - ct is the the tool for testing Helm charts.
 It is meant to be used for linting and testing pull requests.
 It automatically detects charts changed against the target branch.
 - [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
+- [oci-seccomp-bpf-hook](https://github.com/containers/oci-seccomp-bpf-hook) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

 ### IAC用例